* * * *

 [T]he Assyrians and their famous rulers, with terrifying names like Shalmaneser, Tiglath-Pileser, Sennacherib, Esarhaddon and Ashurbanipal, rate in the popular imagination just below Adolf Hitler and Genghis Khan for cruelty, violence, and sheer murderous savagery… [I]t is tempting to see the Assyrian Empire … as a historical forebear of Nazi Germany: an aggressive, murderously vindictive regime supported by a magnificent and successful war machine… (E.A.)

 See also Nineveh – Wikipedia.
-In modern terms – and to use a college football “trope” – God’s telling Jonah to go to Nineveh would be somewhat like His telling an FSU fan to go to Gainesville and proclaim salvation for Gator fans.
-(And/or that they – the Gators – were now “God’s Favorite,” and were about to win a national championship.
-The same could be said of God ordering an Alabama fan to go to Auburn with the same message, or a Michigan fan to go to Columbus, home of the Ohio State University, but we digress...)
+In a college football “trope” – God telling Jonah to go to Nineveh would be like telling an FSU fan to go to Gainesville and proclaim salvation for Gator fans too.
+The same could be said of God ordering an Alabama fan to go to Auburn with that message, or a Michigan fan to go to Columbus, home of Ohio State University, but we digress...

 The point is this: The whale in the Book of Jonah became a catch-phrase.
 The whale got the story into public consciousness, but that attention-getter has been both a blessing and curse.
-The average reader tends to “pick up on the whale part.”
+The average reader “picks up on the whale part.”
 (You might even say there’s a “negative and trite association” between Jonah and the whale.)
 Or as Isaac Asimov noted:

 Clearly, the Book of Jonah … is the product of that school of Jewish thought which was universalist and which opposed the nationalist view… It is the universality of God and the attribute of divine mercy that are the lessons of Jonah.
 Those who think of the book as nothing more than the story of a man and a whale miss the whole point.